 The railways have made an effort to begin the tourism circuit through the seven years old bridge, which was built at INR 450 crores.
 Keeping the passengers of cruise ships in mind, a special tourist train will also run with the communal support of the IRCTC and Cochin Port Trust.

 However, domestic tourists can avail of the benefits of the special train service when there is no inflow of foreign travelers to the city.
 The tour operators plan to include the Vallarpadam Rail journey in the existing Kochi tour package.

 Many hill stations across India still operate several toy train services dating back to the erstwhile British era.
 The Vembanad Bridge is one of the railway wonders after independence.
 But sadly, its tourism potential was never tapped.
 Unfortunately, the bridge is now a hub for anti-social elements.

 According to the proposal, foreign tourists will be charged INR 600 per head.

 163-year-old steam engine

-Currently, Madurai Division is having the possession of the steam engine and it will be passed on to the hands of Thiruvananthapuram Division.
-Thereafter, the loco will be brought to Kochi.
-The exclusive heritage steam engine will be featuring only a single coach.
+Currently, Madurai Division has possession of the steam engine, which will be passed on to the hands of the Thiruvananthapuram Division.
+After that, the loco will be brought to Kochi.
+The exclusive heritage steam engine will feature only a single coach.

 Considering Vistadome coaches

-The authorities are eyeing latest and stylish Vistadome coaches.
-The coaches for the proposed service are presently running in Arakku Valley hill station in Andhra Pradesh and on Konkan stretch.
-The AC coaches can accommodate 40 passengers, come equipped with 360-degree rotatable seats and in addition to that, offer panoramic views of the surroundings.
+The authorities are eyeing the latest and stylish Vistadome coaches.
+The coaches for the proposed service are presently running in Arakku Valley hill station in Andhra Pradesh and on the Konkan stretch.
+The AC coaches can accommodate 40 passengers, come equipped with 360-degree rotatable seats, and in addition to that, offer panoramic views of the surroundings.